Guanajuato (city)

 The growth of Guanajuato resulted from the abundantly available minerals in the mountains surrounding it.
-The mines were so rich that the city was one of the most influential during the colonial period.
+Its mines were among the most important during the European colonization of America (along with Zacatecas also in Mexico, Potosí in Bolivia and Ouro Preto in Brazil).
 One of the mines, La Valenciana, accounted for two-thirds of the world's silver production at the height of its production.

 The city is home to the Mummy Museum, which contains naturally mummified bodies that were found in the municipal cemetery between the mid 19th and 20th centuries.
 It is also home to the Festival Internacional Cervantino, which invites artists and performers from all over the world as well as Mexico.
 Guanajuato was the site of the first battle of the Mexican War of Independence between newly assimilated Mexican insurgent warriors and royalist troops at the Alhóndiga de Granaditas.

 History

 Pre-Hispanic period

 The first known inhabitants of the area were the Otomi, who were then displaced by the Chichimeca.
 There was Purépecha presence as well due mostly to ancient trading routes.
 The oldest known name for the area is “Mo-o-ti,” which means “place of metals.”
 Later, it was called "Paxtitlán" by the Aztecs, which means “place of Spanish moss.”
-The current name of Guanajuato comes from Purépecha kuanhasï juáta (or in older orthography "quanax huato"), which means “frog hill”.
+The current name of Guanajuato comes from Purépecha kuanhasï juáta (or in older spelling "quanax huato"), which means “frog hill”.

 Mining had been done in this area long before the Spanish arrived.
 Late in the pre-Hispanic period the Aztecs had a presence here, specifically to look for metals to make ornamental objects for their political and religious elite.
 Some stories from this time state that the area was so rich in minerals that nuggets of gold could be picked up from the ground.